ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2_lab003.md

 {% endhighlight %}

 ### Define Constants and Variables
 There are several constants and variables that you will reference throughout this code.
-This code is written to support the MCP3008 or MCP3208 12-bit ADC.
-At the end of this lab you will find a link to the final solution for either ADCs (there are minor differences).
+This code is written to support the MCP3008 or MCP3208 ADC.
+At the end of this lab you will find a link to the final solution with comments for code changes to support the MCP 3002 (there are minor differences and they are noted throughout tis lab).

 {% highlight csharp %}
     public sealed partial class MainPage : Page
     {
-        enum AdcDevice { None, MCP3002, MCP3208 };

         // Use the device specific connection string here private const string IOT_HUB_CONN_STRING = "YOUR DEVICE SPECIFIC CONNECTION STRING GOES HERE";
         // Use the name of your Azure IoT device here - this should be the same as the name in the connections string private const string IOT_HUB_DEVICE = "YOUR DEVICE NAME GOES HERE";
         // Provide a short description of the location of the device, such as 'Home Office' or 'Garage' private const string IOT_HUB_DEVICE_LOCATION = "YOUR DEVICE LOCATION GOES HERE";

-        // Set this to the appropriate ADC private AdcDevice ADC_DEVICE = AdcDevice.MCP3208;

         private const Int32 SPI_CHIP_SELECT_LINE = 0; // Line 0 maps to physical pin 24 on the RPi2
         private const string SPI_CONTROLLER_NAME = "SPI0";
         private const int ADC_RESOLUTION = 4096; // Use 1024 for the MCP3002